-I have identified 9 integral and relevant capacities that influence your ability to affect success in business and enjoy life.
-As you review the capacities, you might notice a correlation to Maslow’s hierarchy of needs.
+I have identified 9 integral and relevant capacities that influence your ability to engage others, succeed in business and enjoy your life.
+When you review the capacities, you might notice a correlation to Maslow’s hierarchy of needs.

-Without the 3 Essential Capacities it is more difficult to develop and sustain the Interactive Capacities.
+When the 3 Essential Capacities are compromised it is more difficult to develop and sustain the Interactive Capacities.
 Maintenance of the 3 Leadership Capacities is temporary if the Essential Capacities are not tended to, and may be impossible if you do not have ability with the 3 Interactive Capacities.

 Though the nine capacities are presented here in linear format, they are not linear.
 The capacities cannot be separated from each other.
 They are fluid and ever-changing.
 Ability or disability in one capacity influences the others.